claudiacachayosorio/demo-gifs/README.md

 In the IAM console, first create a policy using this [template](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_examples_s3_rw-bucket.html).
 Next, create an [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html) for this workflow and assign the newly created policy to it.
 Make sure you choose programmatic access as type of credentials.

 ### Generator
 Fork this repository.
-In the settings tab, create the following [action secrets](https://github.com/claudiacachayosorio/demo-gifs/settings/secrets/actions) using the IAM user credentials:
+In the **Settings** tab, create the following [action secrets](https://github.com/claudiacachayosorio/demo-gifs/settings/secrets/actions) using the IAM user credentials:
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`